i-nazuma/flask/README.md

-# HOW TO: run the application
+# How to run the application
 This is a pretty basic Flask application.

 ## Prerequisites
 Make sure you have the following installed:

 - Python 3.7 or later